Sajid-Ali-Rai/aws-cdk-workshop-typescript/README.md

-# Welcome to your CDK TypeScript project
+# Hit Counter Implementaion Using CDK

-You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`CdkWorkshopStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+It demonstrates a CDK app with an instance of a stack (`CdkWorkshopStack`) which contains a Lambda Fuction and HitCounter construct that define a lambda function and dynamodb.

+## Description

+In this workshop we implemented hit counter functionality using lambda function and save the path Url's in dynamodb table with there hit counts. and also called a downstream lambda function and returned that lambda function response to the api gateway as well.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.